 ASTA was founded in 1907 and represents the interests of approximately 200 members - including large multi-national companies, as well as small and mid-sized family-owned companies - that grow, dehydrate, and process spices.
 ASTA's members include U.S.-based agents, brokers, importers, and companies based internationally that grow spices and ship them to the U.S., and other companies associated with the U.S. spice industry.
 ASTA members manufacture and market the majority of spices sold in the U.S. for industrial, food service, and consumer use.
 ASTA and our members' highest priority is ensuring the supply of pure, safe spice to American consumers.
 In addition, both the association and its members are committed to the use of fair, ethical, and responsible trading practices in the spice industry.
 We condemn forced labor, and the use thereof, in the strongest terms.
-Our members are committed to identifying and eradicating these practices from their supply chains, and ASTA is committed to supporting these efforts through education and resources to promote industry best practices.
+Our members are committed to supporting these efforts through education and resources to promote industry best practices.